-If you had tasted the Cuban desserts, you would see some similarities between Cuban and Vietnamese in the dessert flavor.
+If you are quite familiar with the desserts from Cuba, you would see some similarities between Vietnamese sweets and them.
 Those are the heaven pastries for your sweet tooth.

 Don’t be so surprised the first time you see this cake.
 Each slice of banana is sandwiched and stuck together.
 It is one of the specialty desserts in the South of Vietnam.